-The Association of Heads of University Administration AHUA SECRETARIES PROGRAMME Strengthening governance capability at board level I found the course particularly useful for coming together with other secretaries and learning about their experiences.
-The course would be of great benefit to anyone who is currently in the role of Secretary or aspiring to it.
-Wendy Appleby Secretary to the UCL Council University College London Strengthening governance capability at board level AHUA SECRETARIES PROGRAMME Introduction Secretaries operate at the highest level of University administration.
+The Association of Heads of University Administration AHUA SECRETARIES PROGRAMME Strengthening governance capability at board level

+Dr Helen Galbraith, Academic Registrar and Secretary, Keele University Strengthening governance capability at board level AHUA SECRETARIES PROGRAMME Introduction Secretaries operate at the highest level of University administration.
 They have significant responsibilities which go to the heart of the efficient operation of the key decision-taking bodies within an organisation.
 To have credibility in this working environment, Secretaries need to transition from being a technically-focused, 'compliance' subject-matter expert, to becoming a strategically-oriented governance adviser to the Governing Council and VC/Senior Management Team.
 Many Secretaries have not received the training - often of a soft skills nature - to help them do this.
 This programme will help you achieve this transformation, and become equipped for a range of circumstances which you will face in your daily work.
 Being able to manage and resolve difficult workplace situations, in particular, is a critical skill which will help you make a significant contribution to the smooth running of the administration.
 Who should attend?

 This course will be relevant for anyone with governance responsibilities, particularly in providing support to the Governing Council, the Vice Chancellor and the SMT.
 You may be responsible for preparing board and committee papers; circulating the packs; minuting meetings; drafting terms of reference; providing advice on, and interpretation of, the University constitution; arranging induction programmes, training and CPD.
 You may liaise with, or be from, HR, Finance, Legal, Risk, Audit etc, offering governance advice to senior colleagues in meetings, and in the normal run of business.
 Your exact title will not matter.
 Programme focus The programme will assume that you have the essential technical skills to 'do the job', and will be receiving appropriate ongoing technical training.
 The focus of this programme will be on transitioning from technical expert to strategic adviser, developing the soft skills and power to encourage senior colleagues to accept your advice based on your expertise, and your impact, rather than your formal status.
 The programme will help you build the confidence to have difficult conversations, and manage challenging situations.
-The most useful part of the programme for me was gaining practical insights into steps I can take to further my career development and contribute more effectively to the work of the University.
-Dawn Martin, Assistant Secretary, Governance and Quality Enhancement, Queen Margaret University What the programme includes The programme will have four key components:
+A rare opportunity for those with governance responsibilities to thoughtfully address the challenges faced by them and their institutions in shaping and guaranteeing the way decisions are made to deliver strategic goals while under increasing political and regulatory scrutiny.
+Dr Tony Strike, University Secretary, The University of Sheffield, and co-author of 'Governing Higher Education Today: International Perspectives' What the programme includes The programme will have four key components: